Constantin Frommann

-Constantin Frommann (born 27 May 1998) is a German professional footballer who most recently played as a goalkeeper for 3.
-Liga club SV Meppen.
+Constantin Frommann (born 27 May 1998) is a German former professional footballer who played as a goalkeeper.
+He has represented Germany at the under 16, under U17, under U18 and the under 20 level.

 Club career

 SC Freiburg

 At the age of twelve, Frommann moved from his home club SV Oberachern to the youth academy of SC Freiburg.
 In 2017, he made his debut in the Regionalliga Südwest for SC Freiburg II, the reserve team of Freiburg, with whom he had previously enjoyed promotion from the Oberliga Baden-Württemberg without making any appearances.
 In the 2018–19 season, Frommann was part of the professional first team squad of SC Freiburg.

 Loan to Sonnenhof Großaspach

 For the 2019–20 season, the goalkeeper was sent on loan to 3.
 Liga club SG Sonnenhof Großaspach.
 On the matchday 8, Frommann was given preference over regular goalkeeper Maximilian Reule in a match against Bayern Munich II and made his debut in professional football.
 The rest of the season, he was mostly a backup to Reule, as Sonnenhof Großaspach suffered relegation by finishing in the penultimate spot in the league table.
 Upon his return to Freiburg, he was not a part of the club's future plans, and in early October 2020 his contract was terminated shortly before the transfer window was closed.
 At the same time, he received the offer to continue training with Freiburg until he found a new club.